 There are two types of damages, special and general, that are determined in a case that involves injury.
 The law defines the damages that are imposed on someone or an entity that has committed wrongdoing and has hurt a person.
 When a party is injured, that party is rightfully due to compensation for the loss or injury.
 The term damages, also called compensatory damages, refers to the amount of money the law imposes for a breach of a duty or violation of a right in a personal injury case.

 The Doyle Law Offices, PA is experienced in working with personal injury cases that involve both special and general (also called economic and non-economic) damages.
-Understanding these two categories of compensatory damages requires the knowledge of a Cary personal injury attorney.
+Understanding these two categories of compensatory damages requires the knowledge of a Wake Forest personal injury attorney.
 In this article, we define both types of damages and explain how they are calculated so you have the information you need in a personal injury case.

 When a personal injury claim is made, there is the opportunity to settle the case.
 However, if an agreement cannot be made on a settlement, then it goes to trial with either a judge making the decisions regarding awards or with a jury.

 Types of Personal Injury Cases That Result in Damages

 Personal injuries occur in a variety of situations.
 Here are five of the most common examples of personal injury lawsuits in the United States:

 Special damages are also referred to as economic damages.
 These are the damages to compensate for out-of-pocket expenses that have resulted from the defendant’s negligence.
 Of the two types, special damages is the easier to calculate because they can be assigned a specific monetary value based on the expenses the victim has incurred as a result of the accident.
 The primary goal for special damages is to put the victim in a monetary position that they would be in had they not suffered their injuries.
 Special damages are unique (or “special”) because no other plaintiff would have the precise amount of financial losses.